orbiting/matomo/README.md

 ditto ~/Downloads/CustomDimensions ~/Code/matomo/matomo/plugins/CustomDimensions
 ```

+(We usually prefer to update the plugins through the matomo website locally,
+then commit/push/deploy those changes to heroku.)

 Run locally after update and do a system check:

 ```bash
 php -S 0.0.0.0:8000 -t matomo/ open "http://localhost:8000/index.php?module=Installation&action=systemCheckPage"
 ```

+Do not forget to check for plugins to update!

 It will often report files that can be removed after an update.
 PHP config issues and archiving completion can be ignored locally.